 Winter Fuel Payments were introduced by government to tackle the income element of fuel poverty.
 The payment is a tax free sum to help people of pension age born on or before 5 May 1953 to their pay heating bills and is targetted at pensioners who are particularly vulnerable to the effects of cold weather during the winter months and are more likely to be on fixed, pension, incomes.
-The percentage of people aged 60+ in receipt of winter fuel payments in Bracknell Forest is 84%, similar to the national average (DECC, 2014).
+Data recorded until 2012 shows the percentage of people aged 60+ in receipt of winter fuel payments in Bracknell Forest is significantly higher than the national average.

 A key driver of the higher number of deaths in winter months is seasonal flu.
-The Excess winter mortality 2012-13 report concluded that excess deaths were found predominantly in older people and in deaths coded as resulting from respiratory causes.
+Excess winter mortality reports conclude that excess deaths were found predominantly in older people and in deaths coded as resulting from respiratory causes.
 Their analysis showed influenza (the flu) to be a major explanatory factor.
 For most healthy people, flu is an unpleasant but usually self limiting disease with recovery generally within a week.
 However, the following people are at particular risk of severe illness if they catch flu:

 Each year the NHS prepares for the unpredictability of flu.
 The flu programme is a coordinated and evidence based approach to planning for the demands of flu across England and can change from year to year.
 The flu plan for 2016/17 also recommends vaccination for people in long-stay residential care homes and carers.
 Increasing the uptake of flu vaccine among these high risk groups should contribute to easing winter pressure on primary care services and hospital admissions.
 Flu vaccination uptake against the Department of Health target of 75% is measured by Public Health England for adults aged 65 and over and at risk individuals aged 6 months to 65 years (excluding pregnant women):

-Most recently, the percentage of adults aged 65+ in receipt of the flu vaccine is higher than the England average, however, the rate is still slightly lower than the national 75% target.
-The percentage of at risk individuals receiving the flu vaccine is significantly higher than the England average: Work is under way to ensure that uptake of the ful vaccine is maximised.
+Most recently, the percentage of adults aged 65+ in receipt of the flu vaccine is higher than the England average, however, the rate is still lower than the national 75% target.
+Work is under way to ensure that uptake of the ful vaccine is maximised.

 Recommendations & Current Action